OpenMW/openmw/docs/source/reference/modding/settings/shaders.rst

 The fraction of the maximum distance at which lights will begin to fade away.
 Tweaking it will make the transition proportionally more or less smooth.

-This setting has no effect if the maximum light distance is non-positive.
+This setting has no effect if the :ref:`maximum light distance` is non-positive or :ref:`lighting method` is 'legacy'.

 max lights
 ----------

 :Type:		integer
 :Range:		>=2
-:Default:	16
+:Default:	8

 Sets the maximum number of lights that each object can receive lighting from.
-Has no effect if :ref:`force shaders` option is off or :ref:`lighting method` is 'legacy'.
-In this case the maximum number of lights is fixed at 8.
+Increasing this too much can cause significant performance loss, especially if :ref:`lighting method` is not set to 'shaders' or :ref:`force per pixel lighting` is on.

-Increasing this too much can cause significant performance loss, especially if :ref:`lighting method` is not set to 'experimental' or :ref:`force per pixel lighting` is on.
+This setting has no effect if :ref:`lighting method` is 'legacy'.

 antialias alpha test
 ---------------------------------------